-There will be two in-class (open book) quizzes (one quiz before the mid-term and the other after the mid-term).
+There will be two quizzes (one quiz before the mid-term and the other after the mid-term).
 The average score of those two quizzes will be counted for 20% of your final grade.
-More details will be announced soon.
+More details will be announced in Canvas.
 We will go over these in the review session right before each exam.

-3) Exams
+3) Exam

-Two exams, mid-term and final, are a closed book examination which will cover chapters prior to each exam.
+Two exams, mid-term and final, are a closed book examination.
 It consists of 1) multiple choice questions; 2) short answer questions.
-A study guide or practice questions will be provided to help you prepare for the exams.
+Practice questions will be provided to help you prepare for the exams.

-4) A Short Essay for Extra Credit
+4) A Short Essay Assignment